 Developing a Budget and Payment Plan

+One of the most important steps towards achieving financial stability is developing a budget and payment plan.
 A budget helps you track your income and expenses, allowing you to make informed decisions about your finances.
 It provides a clear view of where your money is going and helps you identify areas where you can make adjustments to improve your financial situation.

 Here are some steps to help you develop an effective budget and payment plan: